-OnlyOffice Docs offers installation instructions for Debian/Ubuntu, CentOS and derivatives, Windows server, it can also be installed with Docker Compose.
+We've extensively tested the integration with OnlyOffice Docs installed on Debian/Ubuntu.
+Installation instructions are also available for CentOS and derivatives, Windows server, it can also be installed with Docker Compose.
 If you choose to have Aurora Files and OnlyOffice Docs installed on the same server (without Docker used), be sure to check these guidelines.

 Once OnlyOffice Docs is installed, it will be available via URL pointing to the installation location, if you enter it in web browser you should see a welcome screen of the following kind:

 Welcome screen URL is automatically obtained from OnlyOffice Docs URL by appending

 /healthcheck/ instead, you'll be redirected to module that tests OnlyOffice Docs installation, and if everything's OK, the output there will be: true